 Polypropylene is considered one of the safest plastics by the EPA and named one of the “most benign” plastics in the Clean Production Actions’s Plastics Scorecard, which evaluates the hazardous effects of various plastics.
 Polypropylene has not been found to be carcinogenic by several safety organizations including the International Agency for Research on Cancer (IARC) and the Occupational Safety and Health Administration (OSHA).

-What happens when a Re:Dish container is at its end-of-life or no longer fit for usage?
+What happens when a Re:Dish reusable is at its end-of-life or no longer fit for usage?

-Containers are ground up and made into new containers, ensuring they never end up in a landfill.
+Reusables are ground up and made into new items, ensuring they never end up in a landfill.

 Getting Started FAQs